sainathadapa/dcase2019-task5-urban-sound-tagging/README.md

 The weights for both the models are available in the `releases` page.

 ## About the solution
-The technical report can read [here](http://dcase.community/documents/challenge2019/technical_reports/DCASE2019_Adapa_80.pdf)
+The technical report can read [here,](http://dcase.community/documents/challenge2019/technical_reports/DCASE2019_Adapa_80.pdf) and the workshop paper is available currently via [arXiv.](https://arxiv.org/abs/1909.12699)

 ## License
 Unless otherwise stated, the contents of this repository are shared under the [MIT License](LICENSE).